-PUBLIC PARTICIPATION REQUIREMENTS Responsible parties Actions Public participation methods/efforts 49 USC 5307(b)(1): make available to the public information on amounts available to the recipient under this section RTA Federal funding sub-allocations including sections 5307, 5310, 5337 and 5339 are published for the Service Boards and presented to and approved by RTA Board of Directors.
+PUBLIC PARTICIPATION REQUIREMENTS Responsible parties Actions Public participation methods/efforts 49 USC 5307(b)(1): under this section make available to the public information on amounts available e to the recipient RTA Federal funding sub-allocations including sections 5307, 5310, 5337 and 5339 are published for the Service Boards and presented to and approved by RTA Board of Directors.
 The sub-allocation information is also provided to CMAP to undergo an MPO approval process.
-Public meetings, websites, press releases
+Public meetings, websites, press releases СМАР Federal funding sub-allocations including sections 5307, 5310, 5337 and 5339 are presented to the CMAP's Public meetings, newsletter, website

-CMAP Fordayal funding out allocations including costions F207 Dulalia magatinga CIVIAP Federal funding sub-allocations including sections 5307, Public meetings, 5310, 5337 and 5339 are presented to the CMAP's newsletter, website Transportation Committee and the MPO Policy Committee for approval.
+Transportation Committee and the MPO Policy Committee for approval.
 These sub-allocation memos are included in the CMAP committee agendas and minutes.
-It includes the approval of resolutions dividing the applicable funding splits among Illinois, Indiana, and Wisconsin, and all federal funding splits among CTA, Metra, and Pace Suburban Bus.
-49 USC 5307(b)(2): develop, in consultation with interested parties, including private ate transportation providers, a propo sed program of projects for activities to be financed RTA/Service The RTA and three Service Boards (CTA, Metra, Pace Public meetings, Boards Suburban Bus) make presentations at the CMAP website, emails Transportation Committee regarding the capital program development processes each year, which includes projects funded with sections 5307, 5337, and 5339.
-The RTA makes presentations at Human Services Transportation Plan (HSTP) Program Advisory Committee (PAC) regarding section 5310 Program of Projects development processes when they are underway. development processes when they are underway.
+It includes the approval of resolutions dividing the applicable funding splits among Illinois, Indiana, and Wisconsin, and all federal funding splits among CTA, Metra, and Pace Suburban Bus. e develop, in consultation with interested parties, including priv ate transportation providers, a propo sed program of projects for activities to be financed RTA/Service The RTA and three Service Boards (CTA, Metra, Pace Public meetings, Boards Suburban Bus) make presentations at the CMAP website, emails Transportation Committee regarding the capital program development processes each year, which includes projects funded with sections 5307, 5337, and 5339.
+The RTA makes presentations at Human Services Transportation Plan (HSTP) Program Advisory Committee (PAC) regarding section 5310 Program of Projects development processes when they are underway.
 In addition, the RTA publishes information related to the capital program development process and section 5310 Program of Projects development processes on the RTA website.
-WCDJICC.